djrumala/djrumala.github.io/_pages/about-me.md

 I also love experimenting with new fusion food recipes 👩‍🍳 that blend international flavors with the rich cultural tapestry of my Madurese heritage.

-To unwind, I sometimes spend my time singing karaoke🎶 or watching Korean dramas 🎬 usually accompanied by ayam geprek noodle 🍜 Yes, I love Korean dramas and female K-Pop groups but I do not have time to keep up with the news.
+To unwind, I sometimes spend my time singing karaoke🎶 or watching Korean dramas 🎬 usually accompanied by ayam geprek noodle. 🍜 Yes, I love Korean dramas and female K-Pop groups but I do not have time to keep up with the news.

 <!-- If you come to my tropical home-country, let's enjoy coconut milk ice cream with jackfruit 🥥
 If you invite me to your four-season country, please treat me to a strawberry milkshake or hot tea 🍓☕ -->